Azure-Samples/LearnAI-CustomComputerVisionwithAML/lab02.0-ingestion-integration/0_README.md

 ### Incrementally adding Images

 The AML Package for Computer Vision provides `ClassificationDataset.add_image(image, labels=None)` for adding images incrementally from file system to an existing dataset.
-This function is very useful to monitor incremental changes to the vision system in scenarios where images appear with a velocity.

 Refer to the below function that adds an image to an existing dataset: